 In addition to this, she attributes part of her success at Boucher with her networking abilities.
 “Every time a professor or guest lecturer put out an offer to meet up with students to talk about the profession…I took them up on it.”
 She also got out to conferences, asked plenty of questions, and helped form relationships within the profession.
 This attitude helped earn her multiple job offers even before she graduated.

 “Living the dream” after graduation

 Dr. Power had a significant support system in the ND program with her—her future husband Dr. Rory Gibbons.
-“When we were done board and licensing exams, we got married and honeymooned in Europe for a post-graduation celebration!”
+“When we were done [with] board and licensing exams, we got married and honeymooned in Europe for a post-graduation celebration!”
 This was the perfect way to rest, relax and recharge after finishing such a demanding educational program.
 Once she returned home, she began working at the clinic where she is currently employed.